Last Updated on September 18, 2025 by Kate Noble

 9. Watch a movie at Wafi Mall

-Wafi is a bit out of the way in Healthcare City but it is home to Raffles (but that’s obviously not free).
+Wafi is a bit out of the way in Healthcare City, but it is home to Raffles (but that’s obviously not free).
 Next door, and continuing the Egyptian theme pyramids is Wafi Mall.
-It’s a quiet mall which I probably wouldn’t go out of my way to visit, but it does have a lovely Souk area (Souk Khan Murjan) underground so don’t miss that.
+It’s a quiet mall which I probably wouldn’t go out of my way to visit, but it does have a lovely Souk area (Souk Khan Murjan) underground, so don’t miss that.
 It also offers free outdoor movies during the winter months if you’re looking for something a bit different for a date night.
-For what’s on have a look at their website.
+For what’s on, have a look at their website.

-Wafi Mall
+The Egyptian-inspired Wafi Mall

 10. See the sharks at the Aquarium